tomgxz/Kraken/REPORT.md

 <br><br><br><br>

 #### Server-side file storage
-  The user's website files will be impractical to store in SQL, so will instead be stored in the server-side storage, and accessed by the Python `os` module.
-The server-side storage means that a user will be able to access their websites from any location, assuming that they have an internet connectino.
-The syntax for storing site information is show below:
+  The user's website files will be impractical to store in SQL, so they will instead be stored in the server-side storage, and accessed by the Python `os` module.
+Server-side storage means that users can access their websites from any location, assuming they have an internet connection.
+The syntax for storing site information is shown below:

   <img alt="Server-side File Storage Structure Diagram" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-serverstoragediagram.svg?raw=true" height="525"/>